WayneLauze/Blog-site-thing/README.md

       - user.js
-                Defines user scheme, attributes and data of an registered user. contains also hashing function for password, plain is not saved.
+                Defines user scheme, attributes and data of an registered user. contains also hashing function for password, plain password is not saved.

         ------------------------------------------------------------------------------